ansari-project/ansari-backend/README.md

 * Help us implement the feature roadmap below.

-# What is Ansari good at?
+# What can Ansari do?

+A complete list of what Ansari can do can be found [here](https://waleedkadous.github.io/ansari-backend/)

 * It is **very good** at languages and you can freely switch languages between Arabic, English and many other languages.
 * It is **very good** at writing khutbahs (some people have ranked it better than many human khateebs).